promitapew/promitapew/README.md

 # Hi there! 👋✨

+# This is PROMITA PEW!

-I’m **Promita Pew**, a passionate and adventurous learner 🚀 with a love for technology, problem-solving, and continuous growth.
+A passionate and adventurous learner 🚀 with a love for technology, problem-solving, and continuous growth.
 Originally from **Bangladesh 🇧🇩** and now based in **Ontario, Canada 🇨🇦**, I hold a **Master of Management degree 🎓** from the University of Windsor.

 ---